 Karen talks about writing Finding Soutbek in this interview with Business Daily Africa.

-The French language version of Finding Soutbek will be published in autumn 2016.
+The French language version of Finding Soutbek was published in January 2017.
 Download the PDF brochure at the top of this page for more details.

 Pictures of the launch